melihyabas/Weather-Data-Backend/README.md

 flask run

 ```
 You could use Postman to test all the endpoints.
-Just import
+Just import "tea networks.postman_collection.json" file.
+All the inputs are ready for you.

 ![ss1](https://github.com/melihyabas/Weather-Data-Backend/blob/main/postman%20outputs/post.PNG?raw=true)